rinsecrm/docs/README.md

 ## Configuration

 Update these values in the manifests:
-- `registry.example.com` → your container registry
+- `ghcr.io/rinsecrm` → your container registry
 - `api.dev.example.com` → your API domain
-- `your-org` → your GitHub organization
+- `rinsecrm` → your GitHub organization
 - Namespace names as needed

 ## Observability